 Locating the exact source of a broken ground requires some methodical troubleshooting with an electrical meter.
 Sometimes the cause is easy to find and fix (for example, a bad power cord) and sometimes it's going to require a deeper investigation (for example, a chafed wire inside a wall).
 Sometimes people will end up calling a mobile RV tech or hauling their RV to a dealership.

 But before you go to that drastic step, make sure the problem isn't in the campground's wiring first.
-As I mentioned, a simple 3-light tester (or a full-blown Progressive Electrical Management System) will let you know if there's a wiring issue in the campground power.
+As I mentioned, a simple 3-light tester (pictured at right) or a more protective Progressive Electrical Management System will let you know if there's a wiring issue in the campground power.

 Another easy thing to check is your own power cord.
 If you can borrow somebody else's cord, that's a simple way to see if your cord is the problem.
 Beyond that, you'll need a good meter and some knowledge—or a technician.